Multithreaded Cannon Fault Proof Virtual Machine

 • Delay slot contains branch/jump instruction types.

-• The active thread stack is empty.
+• Invalid thread state: the active thread stack is empty.

 VM implementations may raise an exception in other cases that is specific to the implementation.
 For example, an on-chain FPVM that relies on pre-supplied merkle proofs for memory access may raise an exception if the supplied merkle proof does not match the pre-state memRoot.